Amy Casey Cooks

 I'm a big fan of making your own homemade rubs.
 They're super simple to mix up.
 And most of the ingredients are already in my spice cabinet.

 With Father's Day right around the corner, I'll be grilling out.
-This coffee rubbed steak recipe is on the menu.
-It makes the BEST STEAK!
+This coffee rubbed steak recipe is on the menu along with Stuffed Portobella Mushrooms and a Blueberry and Spinach Salad.
+It's absolutely the best steak!

 The coffee in the dry rub creates an amazing crust on the grilled and juicy steaks.
 The combination of coffee and brown sugar crystallizes while the steak cooks.
 It creates a crust to rival the best steak restaurants.